vdaas/vald/docs/tutorial/get-started.md

 - helm: v3 ~
 - libhdf5 (_only required for this tutorial._)

-Helm and hdf5 is required for this tutorial.
+Helm is used for deploy Vald on your kubernetes and Hdf5 is used for running example code.<br>
 If helm or hdf5 is not installed, please install [helm](https://helm.sh/docs/intro/install) and [hdf5](https://www.hdfgroup.org/).

 <details><summary>[Optional] Install helm</summary><br>